romarpla/2.SPA-Heroes/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.3.

+## See a Demo

+You can view how this project is without download it on [Heroku](https://superhero-searcher.herokuapp.com/home)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.